 - water or broth

-If you’ve never had ground bison before, these bison meatballs are a great first opportunity to try them.
+If you’ve never had ground bison before, these bison meatballs are a great first opportunity to try them – or, if you’re more of a burger lover, you could try out these air fryer bison burgers instead.
 Bison is a leaner meat than ground beef.

 According to the Bison Council, bison is up to 84% lower in fat than beef, with about half the calories.
 Because of the lower fat content, bison has finer fat marbling, which usually translates to a softer and more tender meat.